hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 purchasing needs.

-Grid Purchase Order leverages other Hyperledger Grid components including Grid Identity, Grid Workflow, Grid Product, and Grid Location.
+Grid Purchase Order leverages other Hyperledger Grid components including Grid Pike, Grid Workflow, Grid Product, and Grid Location.
 In the near-term, this business capability is focused on solving a need to better communicate and collaborate on purchasing information.
 Looking to the future, it sets the stage for further integration, both upstream and downstream, with order fulfillment